Iterum Therapeutics plc (ITRM): Skating on Thin Ice? We Know the Answer

 ITRM’s Market Performance

-ITRM stocks went down by -9.33% for the week, with a monthly drop of -23.78% and a quarterly performance of -54.36%, while its annual performance rate touched -75.36%.
-The volatility ratio for the week stands at 11.80% while the volatility levels for the past 30 days are set at 8.30% for Iterum Therapeutics plc.
-The simple moving average for the period of the last 20 days is -13.40% for ITRM stocks with a simple moving average of -60.60% for the last 200 days.
+ITRM stocks went up by 12.47% for the week, with a monthly drop of -3.78% and a quarterly performance of -32.68%, while its annual performance rate touched -74.18%.
+The volatility ratio for the week stands at 11.47% while the volatility levels for the past 30 days are set at 9.15% for Iterum Therapeutics plc.
+The simple moving average for the period of the last 20 days is 0.12% for ITRM stocks with a simple moving average of -55.47% for the last 200 days.

 Analysts’ Opinion of ITRM